UK Crossroads: 4-Way Priority and the Right-Turn Rule

 - Staggered crossroads where two close T-junctions face each other across a major road

 Drive each at least three times during your lessons.
-Crossroads handling is not something you can build from books alone; the eye-contact and judgment elements need real-world practice.
+Crossroads handling is not something you can build from books alone; the eye-contact and judgement elements need real-world practice.
 The main pass guide covers the broader prep framework, and the why people fail guide lists junction handling among the leading failure causes.

-#Crossroads in different UK cities
+Crossroads in different UK cities

 Older British cities (London, Edinburgh, Bristol, parts of Birmingham) have dense networks of unmarked residential crossroads inherited from Victorian street grids.
 New towns (Milton Keynes, Telford) have far fewer crossroads because they tend to use roundabouts at junctions.
 Pass rates at older-city centres are generally lower than at new-town centres, partly because of the higher crossroads density.
 The easiest centres and the city-by-city breakdown on the cities page reflect these differences.